Top 44 Things to Do in Los Angeles

 Located in the Pacific Palisades neighborhood of LA, the Getty Villa is the second location of the J. Paul Getty Museum.

 The galleries here house over 44,000 pieces in its collection from 6500 BC to 400 AD and centers on the cultures and art of ancient Rome, Greece, and Etruria.

 The very first art museum established in the city of LA, the Fisher Museum spans five centuries of art.
 The permanent collection includes over 1800 pieces of both European and American paintings, drawings, and sculpture.

-Located on historic Museum Row, the Craft and Folk Art museum features leading exhibits in craft, art, and design from present day artists.
-A venue to both see and make art, the museum also offers an abundance of hand-on artists workshops.
+Located on historic Museum Row, the Craft and Folk Art Museum features leading exhibits in craft, art, and design from present-day artists.
+A venue to both see and make art, the museum also offers an abundance of hands-on artists workshops.